seanghay/nsfwjs-server/README.md

 # NSFW detection

-An image with [nsfwjs](https://github.com/infinitered/nsfwjs), TensorFlow.js and Express server.
+A Docker image with [nsfwjs](https://github.com/infinitered/nsfwjs), TensorFlow.js and Express server.

 ## Run the server